enginebai/Algorithms/topics/dynamic-programming.md

 ## Steps of Dynamic Programming
 1. Try to break down the problem into optimal subproblems.
 2. Define the solution of original problem recursively in terms of the solution to subproblem.
-3. Compute the value of optimal solution of subproblem in a bottom-up fashion.
+3. Compute the value of optimal solution to the subproblems in a bottom-up fashion.
-4. Constuct the optimal solution to them original problem from the solutions to subproblems of step 3. (memoization) and *backtracking*.
+4. Constuct the optimal solution to the original problem from the solutions to subproblems of step 3. (memoization) and *backtracking*.

 For the assembly line scheduling problem (CLRS P.324):